abwilson2002/startup/Notes.md

 New Classroom: KMBL 230!!!!!!!!

-git commit -am "Explanation"
+git commit -am "Explanation"\n
-^ is the command to commit, do between editing and git push Remember to git pull even when you just pushed and no one else is editing.
+^ is the command to commit, do between editing and git push\n Remember to git pull even when you just pushed and no one else is editing.

+https://codepen.io/abwilson2002/pen/jOjjzYz -> url for my HTML structure pen.